 Alisa Weeks is the School Library Studies Secretary.
 A former English and social studies teacher, she now manages the SLS office and assists with SLS publications.
 She is available to help students with the admissions process, course schedules and online forms.
-Her office is located in Rod Library 121.
-If you have questions, feel free to email her or call 319-273-2050.
+Her office is located in Rod Library 125 and is available at email@example.com and by phone: 319-273-2050.